13 Sep 46%

 Some time had passed and I finally saw the lake I’d chosen for landing.
 It was the closest decently sized lake to my destination.
 I lowered the throttle a bit and ran through the “before landing” checklist with some help from the AI.
 After a minute or two the flaps were down and the plane was set for landing, as far as I could tell from the flight manual that I was studying on my way here.
 The speed started to bleed off from about 140 knots to something closer to the landing speed of 78 knots, while the plane was slowly losing altitude.
 I kept the speed a bit higher than recommended, to allow myself some margin for error, in case I don’t catch the plane losing speed in time to prevent a catastrophic stall.
 I could afford a really long landing distance, being only limited by the length of the lake.

 I made a low pass over the lake, to check for boats and other obstructions.
 Fortunately, the boating season hadn’t started yet, so the lake was empty, despite many cottages occupying its shores.
-I revved the throttle and pulled up when I was closing to a small beach at the end of the lake.
+I revved the throttle and pulled up when I was close to a small beach at the end of the lake.

 I made a wide circle around the lake and began a slow and careful landing approach.
 I was sweating profusely, but there was no time to wipe my eyes.
-I had to ceaselessly check my position, vertical speed, airspeed, horizon and heading.
+I had to constantly check my position, vertical speed, airspeed, horizon and heading.
 I’m fairly sure I would have crashed, if not the AIs help: I have asked it to virtually project a “flight director” guidance on the windshield.
 It was much easier to see if I was doing something wrong and immediately correct that, with its help.

 I started the final approach, descending down the glideslope and trying not to miss the lake.
 I tried to control the airspeed with the yoke movements, and vertical speed with the throttle lever, and at times I thought that I am getting overwhelmed and almost decided to push the throttle and go around.
 But I was able to stabilize the descent and soon the seaplane was soaring over the calm waters of the lake.
 I tried to keep it in the air as long as I could, almost touching the water, and just as I heard the stall horn moaning, the plane touched the water.